 Like almost all pharmaceutical drugs, these medications can cause side effects.
 For example, podofilox can cause skin irritation, bleeding, blistering, scaring, unpleasant odor, and pain during sex.
 Imiquimod can cause changes in skin color in the treated area, cold sores, fever blisters, vaginal itching or discharge, and you may develop cold-like symptoms such as sneezing and sore throat.

 #3 Chemical Options

 Salicylic acid is extracted from the bark of the willow tree.
 It has a number of medicinal uses as a fever reducer, liniment, and acne treatment.
 More commonly, it’s used as a chemical peeling agent that causes the skin to shed its outer layer.

-It’s used in many brand name wart remedies such as Compound W, Dr Scholl’s Clear Away Wart Remover, Salac, and Wart-Off Treatment.
+It’s used in many common brand name wart remedies such as Compound W, Dr Scholl’s Clear Away Wart Remover, Salac, and Wart-Off Treatment.
 The medication is applied topically 1 to 2 times per day until the warts go away.
-Because of the way salicylic acid works, you must avoid harsh cleansers and astringents or risk aggravating the skin.
-Side effects associated with this treatment include skin irritation, redness, peeling, stinging, and dryness.
+Because of the way salicylic acid works, you must avoid harsh cleansers and astringents to prevent complications and reduce the risk of aggravating the skin.
+The different types of side effects associated with this treatment include skin irritation, redness, peeling, stinging, and dryness.

-If you don’t want to wait for medication to work, there are several surgical options at your disposal that can get rid of warts almost immediately.
+If you don’t want to wait for medication to work, there are several surgical options at your disposal that can get rid of genital warts fast, almost immediately.

 - Liquid Nitrogen Cryosurgery: In this treatment, liquid nitrogen is used to freeze the warts which are then scraped off the affected area.